luke-barron/comprehensive-search-builder/README.md

 This repository contains two files implementing identical versions of the tool.
 Search builder v0.7 (Demo).xlsx contains a pre-built search strategy demonstrating several key features of the tool.
 It is recommended that users save a copy of Search builder v0.7 (Blank).xlsx to be used as the basis of new searches.
 Basic instructions and a changelog are provided in both files.

-At present, the tool provides support for the following databases:
+At present, the tool provides support for:
 - PubMed (NLM)
 - MEDLINE (Ovid)
 - Embase (Elsevier)